huggingface/optimum-habana/examples/object-segementation/README.md

 # Object Segmentation Examples

-This directory contains an example script that demonstrates using ClipSeg with graph mode.
+This directory contains an example script that demonstrates how to perform object segmentation on Gaudi with graph mode.

 ## Single-HPU inference